Classification of three-qubit genuine entangled states using concurrence fill: Classification of GHZ and W-class of states

 \section{Classification of GHZ and W-class of states}

 In this section, we delve into the geometric entanglement measure known as concurrence fill for three-qubit pure states.
-We begin by expressing concurrence fill in terms of the tangle and partial tangle, demonstrating that this formulation remains invariant under different basis choices.
+We begin by expressing concurrence fill in terms of the tangle and partial tangle.
 Subsequently, we introduce a method to classify three-qubit states into the GHZ and W classes using concurrence fill.
-To lay the groundwork, let us first examine the basis representation of three-qubit states. \\ It is known that any three-qubit pure state can be written in canonical form, where the positive Schmidt coefficients contain all the information about the non-local properties of quantum states \cite{acin2001}.
-Canonical forms of three-qubit pure states are classified based on minimal number of local basis product states, i.e., minimal number of non-local parameters, needed for the specification of a state.
-In three qubit system, there are three inequivalent classes of local basis product states given as follows.